Do you want to add arrow-key keyboard navigation in WordPress?

 For example, you cannot switch from your ‘Home’ page to your ‘Contact Us’ page using arrow keys.

-After you’ve activated the plugin, you can add a message or popup on your website that tells the users that they can now navigate through various blog posts by simply using the arrow keys to move from one post to the next.
+After you’ve activated the plugin, you can add an alert bar or popup on your website that tells the users that they can now navigate through various blog posts by simply using the arrow keys to move from one post to the next.

 Arrow-Key Navigation for WordPress Slider and Image Galleries

 We hope this article helped you learn how to add arrow-key keyboard navigation in WordPress.
-You may also want to see our top pick of the best WordPress plugins.
-If you’re interested, you can also go through our guide on how to add special characters in WordPress.
+You may also want to see our top pick of the best WordPress plugins or our guide on how to add special characters in WordPress.